 This easy Twig Tree Ornament is a great Christmas craft for preschoolers who are working on their fine motor skills.
 The toddlers can make these ornaments for the Christmas tree too with just a little assistance.

-Similar to our Twig Star Ornaments from last year, we’re combining twigs and yarn, and using our wrapping and winding skills to make this adorable nature craft for Christmas.
+Here’s a cute and easy Christmas craft that starts out with a nature walk with the kids.
+Similar to our Twig Star Ornaments from last year, the toddlers and preschoolers are combining twigs and yarn, and using their wrapping and winding skills to make this adorable nature craft for Christmas.

-You probably already know how much we love crafting with sticks and other natural materials around here!
-I love the simplicity of a nature craft.
-Using sticks and other found natural items in for your crafts and activities is a great way to stretch your crafting budget, and also a lovely way for your kids to explore the natural world around them.
+You likely know how much we love crafting with sticks and other natural materials here in my home daycare!
+Using sticks and other found items for your crafts and activities is a great way to stretch your crafting budget, and also a lovely way for your kids to explore the natural world around them.

-All you need is a glue gun, some twigs and a ball of yarn.
-Pretty simple, huh?
+Pretty simple, right?
 I used Martha Stewart’s “Glitter Eyelash” yarn in a silvery blue, but don’t let yourself be limited by materials.
 You could use regular yarn in festive colours, rafia, strips of fabric scraps, ribbon, or even strips cut from colourful plastic bags.
-Get creative and use whatcha got!
+Get creative and use what you’ve got!

 Using the hot glue gun, glue your twigs together to form a triangle and then glue a small trunk to the bottom.